-With later versions of Optimizely CMS 12, developers were introduced to an abstraction called AsyncBlockComponent.
-According to the documentation, it “Provides the base implementation for asynchronous block components.”
+With later versions of Optimizely CMS 12, developers were given an abstraction called AsyncBlockComponent.
+According to the documentation, it “provides the base implementation for asynchronous block components.”

-On the surface, this sounds like exactly what we need for modern, performant web applications where we want to avoid blocking threads while waiting for external resources—like fetching product recommendations from a REST API.
+On the surface, this sounds like exactly what you need for modern, performant web applications — for example, fetching product recommendations from a REST API without blocking threads.
+But there is a significant catch.

 The Async Illusion

 The problem is that Html.PropertyFor is a synchronous method.
-It does not return a Task, and it cannot be awaited.
-This creates a mismatch between the asynchronous nature of the block and the synchronous nature of the rendering pipeline.
+It does not return a Task and cannot be awaited.
+This creates a fundamental mismatch between the async nature of your block and the sync nature of the rendering pipeline.

 Under the Hood: GetAwaiter().GetResult()

-If we dig into the internal rendering logic of Optimizely CMS 12, we can see how it handles this mismatch.
-The RenderContentData method, which is responsible for rendering content within a content area, eventually reaches this point:
+Digging into the internal rendering logic of Optimizely CMS 12 reveals how this mismatch is resolved.
+The RenderContentData method, responsible for rendering content within a content area, eventually reaches this code:

 public static void RenderContentData(